By-Laws

 (b) No Notice Forfeit

-Applies when a team notifies the SAJBL Coordinator within 24 hours of the scheduled game or fails to provide any notice.
+Applies when a team does not notify SAJBL Management of the scheduled game forfeit (2 hours or less).

 Fine: $100

-10.3.4 If a game is called off due to misconduct, the forfeit fee applies to the infracting team.
-If both teams equally cause the match to be called off due to misconduct, both teams must ensure their match fees are paid.
-No fines will apply.
+8.3.5 If a game is called off due to misconduct, the forfeit fee applies to the infracting team.
+If both teams equally cause the match to be called off due to misconduct, no fines will apply.

 a) Plays under a false name.